carloocchiena/the_statistics_handbook/README.md

 ## Version
 Version 0.2 is out:
-- New images.
+- Revisited images.
-- Formulas revisited.
+- Update of some explanations and formulas.
-- Typo fixing and editing.
+- Typo fixing and general editing of doc layout.
-- List of contributos update
+- Updated list of contributors.

 Thanks to all the proof-readers and contributor!
 Can't believe this repo has more than 300 stars!